Use this equal opportunities policy to set out how you prevent and eliminate workplace discrimination.

 What are protected characteristics?

-What are the types of discrimination set out in this policy?
+What are the types of discrimination?

 What aspects of the working environment are affected by equal opportunities?